DiscipleTools/disciple-tools-dispatcher/README.md

 [![Build Status](https://travis-ci.com/DiscipleTools/disciple-tools-dispatcher-tools.svg?branch=master)](https://travis-ci.com/DiscipleTools/disciple-tools-dispatcher-tools)

-# Disciple Tools Dispatcher tools
+# Disciple Tools Dispatcher Tools
-The Disciple Tools Dispatcher tools is intended to accelerate integrations and extensions to the Disciple Tools system.
+The Disciple Tools Dispatcher Tools is intended to accelerate integrations and extensions to the Disciple Tools system.
 This basic plugin dispatch_Tools has some of the basic elements to quickly launch and extension project in the pattern of the Disciple Tools system.